ibm-cloud-docs/Backup/reregister.md

    Remember, Cloud Backup Portal is only accessible through [{{site.data.keyword.BluVPN}}](/docs/iaas-vpn?topic=iaas-vpn-getting-started){: external}.
    {: tip}

 2. On the navigation, click **Computers**.
 The computers page shows the registered computers and environments.
-Expand the computer that you want to back up to second vault.
+Expand the computer that you want to back up to the second vault.
 3. Click **Vault Settings**.
 4. Click **Re-register**.
 5. Complete the form.